This page is designed to answer the following questions:

 As a leader, you must have a good understanding of the Mental Capacity Act 2005 so that you are able to address issues relating to the mental capacity of the individuals that are in your care.
 Thorough knowledge of this legislation can be obtained by reading the Mental Capacity Act 2005 Code of Practice.

 Most importantly, individuals must be assumed to have capacity unless it can be shown to the contrary.
-To have the capacity to make a decision, an individual must be able to understand information that is provided to them and retain it long enough to make an informed decision.
+To have the capacity to make a decision, an individual must be able to understand the information that is provided to them and retain it long enough to make an informed decision.
 They must also be able to communicate their choice.

-If it has been shown that an individual does not have capacity following a mental capacity assessment, any decisions made on their behalf must be made in their best interests.
+If it has been shown that an individual does not have the capacity following a mental capacity assessment, any decisions made on their behalf must be made in their best interests.
 An advocate or lasting power of attorney (see below) may be appointed to make decisions on an individual’s behalf if they are unable to do so themselves.
 In addition, Advance Care Planning can be used to ensure that an individual’s wishes are recorded whilst they have capacity so that they can be considered at a future date when they may no longer have capacity.

-All of your team members should understand their duty with regards to obtaining consent from the individuals that they provide care for.
+All of your team members should understand their duty with regard to obtaining consent from the individuals that they provide care for.
 We touched on this above when we explored gaining consent before passing information onto relatives but consent must also be obtained before carrying out any care activity.
 Team members must explain what they are going to do, including the benefits and risks, so that service users can make an informed choice about whether they wish for it to go ahead.
 If an individual refuses treatment, their wishes must be respected.

 Team members may approach you for support if they are concerned that a service user is refusing to provide consent for an activity that will be beneficial to them.
 You may advise them to try again later or ask another person to attempt to gain consent and carry out the task instead.
 A team member may express that they have concerns about a service user’s current mental capacity and you may be called upon to arrange for a mental capacity assessment.